 Protective coveralls and PPE for testing for manufacturers

 Protective coveralls and PPE are worn to protect people that work with substances hazardous to health.
 Manufacturers of this type of clothing must adhere to UK and International standards to determine the effectiveness of their products.

 Within our laboratory, our expert team can establish the effectiveness of protective coverall against fine particle aerosols such as asbestos and other minerals, both heavy and light sprays of liquid and a jet of liquid.

-As a UKAS accredited laboratory (0374) we provide testing services to many major manufacturers and end users of chemical protective suits.
+As a UKAS accredited testing laboratory No. 0374 we provide testing services to many major manufacturers and end users of chemical protective suits.
 You can be confident we carry out testing to relevant UK and International standards.

 Testing the effectiveness of protective coveralls are essential to keeping workers safe and healthy

 Protective suits against hazardous materials is required in many professional and non-professional activities of everyday life.
 Effective and adequate protection is needed when managing the following hazards: